Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/install-adv2.md

 You can use the Azure Active Directory PowerShell module version for Graph for Azure AD administrative tasks such as user management, domain management and for configuring single sign-on.
 The cmdlets listed here are different from the MSOnline cmdlets which are part of Azure Active Directory PowerShell version 1.0.

 The Azure AD PowerShell for Graph module has two versions: a Public Preview version and a General Availability (GA) version.
-It is not recommended to use the Public Preview version for production scenarios.
+It isn't recommended to use the Public Preview version for production scenarios.

-To download the modules from the PowerShell Gallery use the following;
+Download the modules from the PowerShell Gallery use the following;
 - [AzureADPreview](https://www.powershellgallery.com/packages/AzureADPreview)
 - [AzureAD](https://www.powershellgallery.com/packages/AzureAD)